blikblum/lit-nanostores/README.md

 ### Remarks

 - Keeps the basic structure of how Lit component is written: declare a property and use it in render.
-  - Its easy to create unit tests or demo (like storybook): just set the property / attribute as any other component
+  - Its easy to create unit tests or demo (like storybook): just set the property / attribute as any other component.
+See testing example [here](demo/message-banner.test.js)
   - Its easy to add (or remove) integration with app state (nanostores)
 - Not sure how can make the property declaration work with typescript.
 I saw this pattern in other projects but not investigated further